openvinotoolkit/openvino/samples/cpp/hello_classification/README.md

 # Hello Classification C++ Sample {#openvino_inference_engine_samples_hello_classification_README}

 This sample demonstrates how to do inference of image classification models using Synchronous Inference Request API.
 Models with only one input and output are supported.
+The source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/hello_classification).

 The following C++ API is used in the application: